-The Apple TV app is Apple’s attempt to unify content from multiple channels and providers into a single experience with an Up Next queue of shows in progress, recommendations about what to watch next, and access to your purchases from the iTunes video and movie library.
+The Apple TV app is Apple’s attempt to unify content from multiple channels and providers into a single experience with an Up Next queue of shows in progress, recommendations about what to watch next, the home of Apple TV+, and more.
+The TV app is available on a lot more than just iPhones and iPads…

 The TV app lets you stream and download content from Apple TV Channels, as well as watch iTunes movies and TV shows — either purchased or rented.
 Apple TV+ is simply one of the Channels that are on offer, with Apple TV+ available starting November 1.